How to connect to other services with Zapier

 In Zapier you can now add the follow-up services you want to trigger.

-For each service you add another Zap and follow the instructions of Zapier.
-How to connect to other services differs for each service, so we cannot give an instruction on that.
+For each service you add another step and follow the instructions of Zapier.
+How to connect to other services differs for each service, so we can not give an instruction on that.

 In most cases Zapier will show data fields of the connected service in which you can enter Tripetto response data.
 You can select the corresponding data fields that you tested with in step 3.
 In that way you can connect certain questions in your Tripetto form to the desired end location of another service.

 If you're done editing your Zap, you can activate it.

 To really let the Zap receive response data, you'll need to publish it.
 Use the big switch at the right top corner to switch if from